kriskowal/tigerblood/README.md

 ## Parallel Join

-Promises can be used to do work either in parallel or serial, depending on whether you wait for one promise to be won before beginning work on a second.
-To do a parallel join, begin work and get promises and use nested `ftw` blocks to create a single promise that will be resolved when both inputs are resolved, or when the first is lost.
+Magic can be used to do work either in parallel or serial, depending on whether you wait for magic to be won before beginning work on poetry.
+To do a parallel join, begin work and get the magic and poetry then use nested `ftw` blocks to create a single poem that will win when both inputs have one, or will lose when the first has lost or the second has lost

     var magic = aFunction();
     var poetry = bFunction();